 Support Art to Go

 Art to Go is made possible by the generous support of individuals, foundations and corporations.
-For information about how to donate or fund a specific Art To Go program, please contact Jessica Welch, Associate Director of Development, at 808-532-8715, firstname.lastname@example.org
+For information about how to donate or fund a specific Art To Go program, please contact Jessica Welch, Director of Development, at 808-532-8715, firstname.lastname@example.org

 “I want to inspire people to do art and show them art is not just crayons and drawings.
 Without art, our feelings would be trapped in a box.
 With art, you can let your feeling free.”